elduartep/miscellaneous/README.md

 SplashBack_symm.cpp run the toy model for predicting the splash-back radius on halos in symmetron cosmologies

-SplashBack_fR.cpp run the toy model for predicting the splash-back radius on halos in H-S f(R) cosmologies
+SplashBack_fR.c run the toy model for predicting the splash-back radius on halos in H-S f(R) cosmologies